Hemolytic disease of the newborn (ABO)

 In ABO hemolytic disease of the newborn (also known as ABO HDN) maternal IgG antibodies with specificity for the ABO blood group system pass through the placenta to the fetal circulation where they can cause hemolysis of fetal red blood cells which can lead to fetal anemia and HDN.
 In contrast to Rh disease, about half of the cases of ABO HDN occur in a firstborn baby and ABO HDN does not become more severe after further pregnancies.

 The ABO blood group system is the best known surface antigen system, expressed on a wide variety of human cells.
 For Caucasian populations about one fifth of all pregnancies have ABO incompatibility between the fetus and the mother, but only a very small minority develop symptomatic ABO HDN.
-The latter typically only occurs in mothers of blood group O, because they can produce enough IgG antibodies to cause hemolysis.
+The latter typically only occurs in mothers of blood group O due to an increased chance of the antibodies against A and B antigens being of the IgG subclass, as opposed to the more common IgM subclass which is unable to cross the placenta.

 Although very uncommon, cases of ABO HDN have been reported in infants born to mothers with blood groups A and B.